Prudent walk in dimension six and higher: The critical two-point function

 Lemma \ref{lem:boundDind} gives that the right hand side of \eqref{eq:DBd1} is bounded from above by

 with $C$ a positive constant.
 This is finite if $1+\varepsilon-\frac{d-1}{2}<-1$.

 We now move to the proof of (\ref{eq:SpaceDerBd}).
-Using the integral representation as in \cite[(2.30)]{Heyde11}, \cite{ChenSakai}[Lemma 4.1] and the rotational symmetry of the functions $\pi_n^N$ we obtain, the same as in \cite[(2.30)]{Heyde11}, that the left-hand side of (\ref{eq:SpaceDerBd}) is bounded from above by a constant times,
+Using the integral representation as in (2.30) in \cite{Heyde11}, Lemma 4.1 in \cite{ChenSakai} and the rotational symmetry of the functions $\pi_n^{(N)}$ we obtain, as in (2.30) in \cite{Heyde11}, that the left-hand side of (\ref{eq:SpaceDerBd}) is bounded from above by a constant times

 where

 The same as in the proof of \cite[Lemma 2.4]{Heyde11}, we divide the integral above into four integrals, $I = I_1 + I_2 + I_3 + I_4$, where $I_1$, $I_2$, $I_3$, $I_4$ are defined as (\ref{eq:integraldudv}) but with integration ranges respectively $\int_{0}^1 \dd u \ldots \int_{1}^{\infty} \dd v \ldots$ for $I_1$, $\int_{0}^1 \dd u \ldots \int_{1}^{\infty} \dd v \ldots$ for $I_2$, $\int_{1}^\infty \dd u \ldots \int_{0}^{1} \dd v \ldots $ for $I_3$, and $\int_{1}^\infty \dd u \ldots \int_{1}^{\infty} \dd v \ldots$ for $I_4$.
 The bound $I_4 < \infty$ follows from $1 - \cos(t) \leq 2$ and (\ref{eq:TempDerBd}).
 To upper bound $I_1$, $I_2$ and $I_3$ we use a slight modification of the arguments which allowed the derivation of (\ref{eq:bounds2b}), obtaining that,